GEG - Geography

 Course studies contemporary world cultures and their interrelationships with geographic structure and regions, to gain a global perspective on current world events.
 Content includes human origins and distribution; population, migration,health, climate, culture, language, settlement, industry and agriculture.

 Course explores major issues in the field of geography.
 Topics will be selected from subspecialties such as: elements of the environment; population geography; the rainforest; and development and industrialization.
 Course has different focus and/or scope from other courses currently offered in the department and can be repeated on different topics up to three times for up to nine semester hours of credit.
+Fee Varies.
 Prerequisite may vary by topic.